-Overfitting is a concept in statistical modeling that occurs when a model that has been created represents the data is was built on too closely, but it does not represent the real world.
+Overfitting is a concept in statistical modeling that occurs when a model that has been created represents the data it was built on too closely, but does not represent the real world.

 One of the primary reasons we build statistical models is to represent real-world conditions and to create predictions about future outcomes.
 Statistical models, by their very nature, are built on training data, historical data collected with observations, and resulting outcomes.
 Overfitting occurs when the model is built in a way that makes it very accurate for the training data but a poor predictor of future outcomes.
 Another way of thinking about how overfitting happens is to say that the model learned too much from the noise in the training data.